-The identification of the SSCs that are subject to ageing is a key issue for PLiM.
-It is essential to perform analyses for understanding and modelling of the main ageing mechanisms concerning each SSC (potential or encountered).
-Finally measures have to be set up to justify the integrity of each SSC based on nuclear codes & standards (see [TA4-3], [TA4-4], [TA4-5]), regulations (e.g. [TA4-6] see Finnish nuclear regulation as an example:), specifications & guidelines and scientific knowledge of the ageing mechanisms.
+Sub TA 4.2 is concerned with materials performance and ageing.
+The identification of the SSCs that are subject to ageing (degradation mechanisms) is a key issue for plant life management and plant life extension justifications.
+It is essential that analyses are performed for understanding and modelling the main ageing mechanisms concerning each SSC (potential or encountered).
+Finally measures have to be set up to justify the integrity of each SSC based on nuclear codes & standards, regulatory requirements and regulations, specifications and guidelines and scientific knowledge of the ageing mechanisms.